-2. MANAGEMENT OF ON-SITE ROADWAYS.
+2. MANAGEMENT OF ON-SITE ROADWAYS

 - a.
 All the roadways on which the HMA haul vehicles will travel are paved with HMA.
 This includes the roadway on which the vehicles travel around the process equipment to be loaded with HMA paving materials. - b.
-During the operating season the paved plant roads shall be treated with water, vacuumed, or swept in a manner that minimizes the introduction of the dust to the ambient air to control fugitive dust emissions and track-out dust.
+During the operating season, the paved plant roads shall be controlled by the application of water, sweeping, vacuuming, or other acceptable dust control method that minimizes the introduction of the dust to the ambient air to control fugitive dust emissions and track-out dust.
 This will occur a minimum of two times per month or more frequently as dictated by weather conditions and vehicular activity.
 The dust control method shall be acceptable as determined by the District Supervisor. - c.
-During the operating season, the unpaved travel surfaces shall be treated with water, or other acceptable dust control agents on a frequency sufficient to meet the visible emission opacity standard of five (5) percent opacity specified in Section 5524 of Article II, Chapter 1, Part 55, Air Pollution Control, of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended. - d.
+During the operating season, the unpaved travel surfaces shall be controlled by the application of water, sweeping, vacuuming, or other acceptable dust control method on a frequency sufficient to meet the visible emission opacity standard of five (5) percent opacity specified in Section 5524 of Article II, Chapter 1, Part 55, Air Pollution Control, of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended. - d.
 Any aggregate spillage on roads shall be removed immediately.

-3. ON-SITE MANAGEMENT OF HAUL VEHICLES.
+3. ON-SITE MANAGEMENT OF HAUL VEHICLES